insure logo

 Part of that preparation includes making sure you’ve got the right home insurance coverage to protect you and those around you if a project goes wrong.
 Here is what else you should do to prepare for a project:

 • Contact your home insurance company.
 You’ll want to reach out before you start a project to see what your policy covers and discuss your renovation plans.
 When you’re about to get started, you may want to add an umbrella policy to ensure you have enough coverage.
 When the project is complete, your policy should reflect the changes to your home.
-Keep your agent updated every step of the way.
+Keep your insurance company updated every step of the way.

 • Check everyone’s insurance.
 If you’re doing a project yourself, your existing home insurance policy should cover you.
 But if you’re hiring outside help, check everyone’s insurance, including the general contractor and any subcontractors they hire.
-You’ll want to review each policy to make sure that if anyone gets hurt on your property, their insurance covers them, and you won’t be financially liable.

 While many homeowners’ policies can cover renovations to some extent, it’s crucial to recognize the limitations and potential gaps, especially for major projects.
 Home renovation insurance, also known as dwelling under renovation insurance, steps in to provide specific coverage for home improvement endeavors.